The Nationals are closer to the competitive balance tax threshold than you think

 [Nationals place Trea Turner on disabled list, call up Adrian Sanchez]

-But the competitive balance tax does not tax the actual payout on multi-year deals like Scherzer’s.
+But the competitive balance tax does not tax the actual payout on multi-year deals such as Scherzer’s.
 Instead, it taxes team payroll as calculated using the average annual value (AAV) of those deals.
 Instead of the $22.1 million Scherzer will make this year, his contract counts roughly $28.7 million.
-Instead of the $18.3 million the Nationals will pay Stephen Strasburg, his deal counts at $25 million, the AAV of the deal he signed last May.
+Instead of the $18.3 million the Nationals are paying Stephen Strasburg, his deal counts at $25 million, the AAV of the deal he signed last May.
 When using the AAV of those major deals to calculate the Nationals’ payroll, instead of what they are actually paying this season, their payroll for competitive balance purposes grows to $179.6 million.

 “We haven’t mentioned it as a factor,” said Rizzo, who acknowledged the Nationals are a little closer to that luxury tax threshold than they have been before.
 “It has not been a deterrent.”